Skip to Main Content

 Proportionate Responsibility & Pedestrian Accidents

 Some pedestrians contribute to their accidents because they break the law, are distracted, or are careless.
 The case of a jaywalking pedestrian is a classic example.
-Under Texas law, you can seek compensation in some cases even if you were negligent yourself.
+Texas follows a modified comparative negligence system, which means both the pedestrian and the driver can share responsibility for an accident.
+Under the Texas law, specifically the Texas Transportation Code, liability in pedestrian accidents is determined by statutory provisions that govern pedestrian rights and driver duties.
+You can seek compensation in some cases even if you were negligent yourself.
 This is the law of comparative fault, or what Texas calls “proportionate responsibility.”

 Our pedestrian accident lawyer in Houston understands the importance of this law.
 Many defendants try to pin blame for the accident on the victim.
 We can pull together all evidence to show this isn’t the case.
 We can also minimize your fault so that the defendant can’t shirk their responsibilities under the law.